Star-Academy/Team3-Codes/README.md

 ### Phase Five
 An Implementation of Search Project (that has been implemented in Java in phases 1 and 2 and 3) in C# with TDD approach.
 ### Phase Six
-Getting started with CI and CD pipelines and Creating a search console app
+Getting started with CI and CD pipelines and Creating a search console app.